 Over the next several years, San Gabriel Mission's enrollment grew so temporary bungalow facilities were added to accommodate the student body.
 In 1931, the oldest existing building, the Spanish-style arcade, was completed and dedicated.
 This added five classrooms, an auditorium, and cafeteria to the growing school.
 When San Gabriel Mission High School was completed in 1949, a new convent building was begun to house the additional teaching Sisters.
 Upon completion of the convent in 1952, the Sisters finally left the upstairs apartments of the original wood and adobe schoolhouse, although classes continued to be held in the downstairs rooms.
 In 1954, a third building was constructed and became the primary-grade wing of the school.
 Four years later in 1958, the original schoolhouse was torn down and replaced by the building that presently houses administrative offices, three classrooms, library, and computer lab.
 On September 8, 1982, a groundbreaking ceremony for a new Parish Community Center to replace the auditorium and cafeteria took place.
 The Parish Center is used daily by the school community for the hot lunch program.

-Sister Sharon Dempsey, O.P. who previously taught in the Junior High for nine years, was appointed Principal in 2006-2007.
-As a Dominican Sister of Mission San Jose, Sister Sharon leads a lay faculty and staff of twenty members to continue to fulfill the dream of our founding Franciscan Padre Father Serra which was "to spread the Word of Christ in California."
+Today, Mrs. Eva Garcia leads a faculty and staff of twenty members to continue to fulfill the dream of our founding Franciscan Padre, St. Junipero Serra, which was "to spread the Word of Christ in California."